To book Kevin Fong OBE please contact your JLA Agent.

-Dr Kevin Fong is a Consultant in Anaesthesia at University College Hospital in London, part of their Emergency Response and Major Incident Planning Teams, and is an Emergency Doctor with the Kent, Surrey & Sussex Air Ambulance.
-He holds degrees in Astrophysics, Medicine and Engineering, and is also a science and medical broadcaster and writer.
+Professor Kevin Fong is a Consultant in Anaesthesia at University College Hospital in London, part of their Emergency Response and Major Incident Planning Teams, and is an Emergency Doctor with the Kent, Surrey & Sussex Air Ambulance.
+He specialises in risk, decision making and innovation, holds degrees in Astrophysics, Medicine and Engineering, and is also a science and medical broadcaster and writer.

 © Copyright 2019 JLA.
 All rights reserved.